JohanDegraeve/xdrip-client-swift-1/README.md

 ## Troubleshooting
 Loop not getting xDrip data?
 * Wait a moment.
 On first launch the plugin will probably be empty, as it doesn't prompt xDrip to re-read.
 * Make sure xDrip is receiving readings!
 (Did you open the correct copy of xDrip?
 You might now have two copies.
-Delete both, and reinstall.)
+In case you have, make sure only one copy receives readings from the transmitter.)
 * Make sure Loop and xDrip are using the same App Group!
 Really!
 * Make sure both Loop and xDrip are still running in the background - try killing recent apps, then killing and reopening Loop and xDrip.
 Make ure they have all the iOS permissions they need.